Short-snouted seahorse: Reproduction

-Short snouted seahorses are considered ovoviviparous meaning that the female deposits eggs into a pouch on the males stomach, called a brood pouch, and the male goes through pregnancy and labour.
+Short snouted seahorses are considered ovoviviparous meaning that the female deposits eggs into a pouch on the male's stomach, called a brood pouch, and the male goes through pregnancy and labour.
 Sexual maturation occurs during the first reproductive season after birth.
 The length of the reproductive season can vary based on temperature, light, and water turbulence.
 Sexual maturity in males is recognized by a brood pouch.

 Males have two common yet very aggressive courtship behaviours.
 The first is snapping, a male will aim and flick his snout at his opposing male in order to propel him away.
-If the male is successful the opposing seahorse will darken and flatten into a submissive position signalling that he has given up.
+If the male is successful, the opposing seahorse will darken and flatten into a submissive position signalling that he has given up.
 The second behaviour is wrestling.
 This occurs when one male refuses to release the opposing male from his hold.
-Both males will fall with their interlocked tail but the submissive male will darken and flatten in a submissive position until it is released.
+Both males will fall with their interlocked tail, but the submissive male will darken and flatten in a submissive position until it is released.

 Male and female pairs of short snouted seahorses are very faithful to each other.
 This is showcased by their reproductive states and their greetings to one another.
 Male and females who are in faithful pairs will have synchronised reproductive state changes to confirm that they are faithful to each other.
 They also greet one another daily which lasts from six to eight minutes.
-When the male is ready for reproduction he will pump water in and out of his pouch.
+When the male is ready for reproduction, he will pump water in and out of his pouch.
 Females point their head towards the water surface to show that they are ready for reproduction.
-The female will line up the base of her trunk to the opening pouch of the male and insert her ovipositor into the males pouch.
+The female will line up the base of her trunk to the opening pouch of the male and insert her ovipositor into the male's pouch.
 The eggs are then deposited and fertilised in the brood pouch.
-The transfer of eggs from females to males only takes about 6-10 seconds.
-The males pouch will close up after the eggs are fertilised.
+The transfer of eggs from females to males only takes about 6–10 seconds.
+The male's pouch will close up after the eggs are fertilised.

-The pear shaped eggs are implanted into the wall of the pouch and surrounded by tissues.
+The pear-shaped eggs are implanted into the wall of the pouch and surrounded by tissues.
 Oxygen is able to get through to the eggs through the capillaries.
 There is placental fluid present which provides the eggs with nutrients and oxygen and removes waste products.
 The egg yolk which comes from the mother is also full of necessary nutrients.
 The male secretes the enzyme prolactin which initiates the breakdown of the outer layer of the egg in order for the placental fluid to be produced.
-Pregnancy only lasts 20-21 days and the male will usually go into labour in the night time.
+Pregnancy only lasts 20–21 days and the male will usually go into labour in the night.
 The number of young produced can range from 50 to 100 and greatly depends on the age of the male.
 The older males will produce a larger number of offspring.
 If the male is in a pair that he is familiar with he will be able to mate again within a few hours of giving birth without having any negative health impacts.